 The only preserved pyramid among the Seven Wonders of the Ancient World, it is the oldest and biggest of the three pyramids on the Giza plateau.
 King Khufu owns the Pyramid.
 The great pyramid is 147 meters tall, was erected over 20 years, and 2,300,000 stones were utilized in its construction.
 One of the greatest accomplishments of the ancient Egyptians was this.

 The Sphinx, which is owned by King Chephren and is 73 meters long, 19 meters broad, and 20 meters tall, is the biggest statue in the world.
 The monument has the earliest known sculpture in it.
 It was constructed because the ancient Egyptians thought it would make them dread their enemies and keep the three Pyramids safe.

 The Valley Temple

-Your lunch will be provided at a Cairo restaurant when your adventure at the Giza Pyramids is over.
+Your lunch will be provided at a Cairo restaurant when your trip to see the Giza Pyramids has concluded.
 Next, go to Egypt’s ancient pyramids.

 Step Pyramid of Saqqara